 - Violence NON-AML/CFT

 Associated Workflow criteria

 You may want to either mark inquiries for review or decline inquiries automatically that have an adverse media hit.
-In order to do this successfully, you will need to build a workflow.
-Please contact email@example.com for help building your workflows and see below for a list of supported conditions:
+To do this successfully, you will need to build a workflow.
+Please contact firstname.lastname@example.org for help building your workflows and see below for a list of supported conditions:

 How often are the media databases updated?